Information for Current Students

 Exams are offered one time each academic year; the major will be held in October, and the minor in November.
 Consult the Guide to Graduate Study for more information about timing, exam content, and grading.

 The Department offers small grants for students to use in the summer.
-Applications will be available in March from the Graduate Program Assistant.
+Applications will be available in March from the Graduate Program Coordinator.
 These grants are intended to provide modest funding for students who might not qualify for other University grants.
 Applicants may propose a wide variety of professional development activities to be funded by these grants, including methods training, language work, fieldwork, and summer reading groups.

 Serving as an RA is a great professional opportunity, and students are encouraged to take advantage of these opportunities.
 All RA work needs to be approved by the Department, WCAS, and TGS before the work begins.
-Have your faculty supervisor send an email to the Graduate Program Assistant which contains the number of hours to be worked, the pay rate, where the pay should come from (discretionary or grant account), and the nature of the work to be done.
+Have your faculty supervisor send an email to the Graduate Program Coordinator which contains the number of hours to be worked, the pay rate, where the pay should come from (discretionary or grant account), and the nature of the work to be done.
 Make sure to give several weeks of notice to allow for approvals to be obtained and the payroll paperwork to be completed.

 By the end of the fall quarter of your fourth year, you must have passed a prospectus defense.
 Each subfield has specific requirements for the prospectus; consult with your advisor and the field chair for further information.